Company manuals are part of the company's management system

 This book describes the scope of saturation procedures, the

-reason for NORMAM 15 PLC saturation procedures, and
+reason for NORMAM 15 PLC saturation procedures, and some

 Book #2 - Gas supplies and chamber management

-This document describes safe practices and emergency
+This document outlines recommended practices and emergency

-the Life Support Technicians
+the Life Support Technicians, gas management, chamber

 Book #3 - Bell procedures